 Learn more about ShareFile SSO at the ShareFile support site.

 You can log on to ShareFile by navigating to your ShareFile SSO page e.g. https://example.sharefile.com/saml/login.
-Click Sign In under "Company Employee Sign In" which redirects you to the Duo Single Sign-On login page to enter your primary directory logon information.
-For example, this is the SSO login page when your authentication source is Active Directory.
+Click Sign In under "Company Employee Sign In", which redirects you to Duo Single Sign-On to begin authentication.

-Successful verification of your primary credentials redirects you to Duo.
+Successful verification of your primary credentials by Active Directory or a SAML IdP redirects back to Duo.
 Complete Duo two-factor authentication when prompted and then you'll return to ShareFile to complete the login process.